tmusabbir/glue-utils/README.md

 # AWS Glue & AWS Lake Formation Utility Scripts

-A few AWS Glue & Lake Formation handy scripts to save your development time.
+A few AWS Glue & Lake Formation scripts that you might find useful and can save your development time.

 ## Delete all Glue resources associated with a Lake Formation Blueprint